 i.
 “It is generally agreed that there were now two tabernacles, one at Gibeon, and the other in the city of David, which one David had constructed as a temporary residence for the ark.”
 (Clarke)

 c.
-Sacrificing sheep and oxen that could not be counted or numbered for multitude: Solomon went "over-the-top" in his effort to honor and praise God on this great day.
+Sacrificing sheep and oxen that could not be counted or numbered for multitude: Solomon went far beyond custom and expectation in his effort to honor and praise God on this great day.

 d.
 Nothing was in the ark except the two tablets of stone which Moses put there at Horeb: At an earlier point in Israel’s history there were three items in the ark of the covenant.
 Earlier, inside the ark were the golden pot that had the manna (Exodus 16:33), Aaron’s rod that budded (Numbers 17:6-11), and the tablets of the covenant (Exodus 25:16).
 We don’t know what happened to the golden pot of manna and Aaron’s rod, but they were not in the ark when Solomon set it in the most holy place.

 e.
-When the Lord made a covenant with the children of Israel, when they came out of the land of Egypt: The reminder of the deliverance from Egypt is significant, because there is a sense in which this - some 500 years after the Exodus - is the culmination of the deliverance from Egypt.
-Out of Egypt and into the wilderness Israel, out of necessity, lived in tents - and the dwelling of God was a tent.
-Now since Solomon built the temple, the dwelling of God among Israel was a building, a place of permanence and security.
+When the Lord made a covenant with the children of Israel, when they came out of the land of Egypt: The reminder of the deliverance from Egypt is significant, because there was a sense in which this - some 500 years after the Exodus - was the culmination of the deliverance from Egypt.
+Out of Egypt and into the wilderness Israel (out of necessity) lived in tents - and the dwelling of God was a tent.
+Now since Solomon built the temple, the structure representing the dwelling of God among Israel was a building, a place of permanence and security.

 3. (10-13) The glory of God fills the temple.

 And it came to pass, when the priests came out of the holy place, that the cloud filled the house of the Lord, so that the priests could not continue ministering because of the cloud; for the glory of the Lord filled the house of the Lord.
 Then Solomon spoke: